Fight Menu

 Who won Cruz vs Avalos?

-Leo Santa Cruz beat Chris Avalos by technical knockout in the 8th round on Saturday 14th October 2017 at StubHub Center in Carson.
+Leo Santa Cruz beat Chris Avalos by technical knockout in the 8th round on Saturday, October 14th, 2017, at StubHub Center, Carson.

 This contest was for the vacant WBA featherweight championship of the world.